-The Camel Spider has recently attracted attention on itself due to the presence of American Soldiers in iraq, one of the few places where this arachnid lives.
-In the way "this happened to a friend of a friend of a friend", some creepy tales were built up, a bunch of photos were send back to USA --later on published on the internet--, and thus the legend was born.
+The Camel Spider has recently become the focus of attention due to the presence of American Soldiers in Iraq, one of the few places where this arachnid lives.
+In the way "this happened to a friend of a friend of a friend", some creepy tales were built up, a bunch of photos were sent back to the USA --later on published on the internet-- and soon the legend was born.

 Camel Spider Snope